pyinvoke/invoke/docs/concepts/execution.rst

 Task deduplication
 ==================

-By default, any task that would get run multiple times during a session (e.g. if it were required by multiple tasks) will only run the first time it is encountered.
+By default, any task that would get run multiple times during a session due to inclusion in ``pre``/``post`` hooks, will only run the first time it is encountered.
 Example::

     @task